-No. Component Description 1 relay LEDs Lights green to indicate an active device connection or 2 I/O LEDs signals being transmitted. • Blinks green once to indicate system startup, with the buzzer beeping once 3 IR / serial LEDs 4 serial LEDs , 5 LAN LED Lights green to indicate successful connection to the 6 Control LAN LED network.
-7 DC output overload LED Lights orange to indicate DC output exceeding the maximum output threshold, with the buzzer beeping for 3 seconds.
-Note: Please unplug any of the connected devices to keep its total output under 12 V DC, 1 A / 2A for VK1200 / VK2200 and restart the controller unit.
-8 IR receiver / LED Passes the functions of a remote control to the VK1100 in learning mode.
-The distance between the IR remote and the receiver window should be kept under 10 cm with a direct line of sight. ◆ The LED blinks green to indicate the unit is receiving signals from an IR remote control The LED lights green to indicate entering learning mode, or IR learning success with the buzzer beeping once.
-9 USB port / LED Plugs in a USB device to upload Viewers (configured by the VK6000) to the VK1100. ◆ The LED blinks green to indicate that Viewers are being uploaded, and lights green to indicate a successful upload, with the buzzer beeping once upon USB plug-in and once upon upload success. ◆ The LED lights orange to indicate upload failure, with the buzzer beeping 3 times for no available file found or upload failure.
-10 reset button ◆ Clear all settings but network and license: Press and hold until the front panel LEDs blink once, with the buzzer beeping once (about 8 seconds).
+No. Component Description 1 relay LEDs ◆ Lights green to indicate an active device connection or 2 I/O LEDs signals being transmitted.
+3 IR / serial LEDs Blinks green once to indicate system startup, with the buzzer beeping once 4 serial LEDs , 5 LAN LED Lights green to indicate successful connection to the network.
+6 System LED Blinks green to indicate that the system is running without issues.
+7 Control LAN LED Lights green to indicate successful connection to the network.
+8 DC output Lights orange to indicate DC output exceeding the maximum output threshold, with the buzzer beeping for 3 seconds.
+8 overload LED Note: Please unplug any of the connected devices to keep its total output under 12 V DC, 1 A / 2A and restart the unit.

+No. Component Description 9 IR receiver / LED Passes the functions of a remote control to the Control Box learning mode.
+The distance between the IR remote and the receiver window should be kept under 10 cm with a direct line of sight. ◆ The LED blinks green to indicate the unit is receiving signals from an IR remote control ◆ The LED lights green to indicate entering learning mode, or IR learning success with the buzzer beeping once.
+10 USB port / LED Plugs in a USB device to upload Viewers (configured by the VK6000) to the Control Box. ◆ The LED blinks green to indicate that Viewers are being uploaded, and lights green to indicate a successful upload, with the buzzer beeping once upon USB plug-in and once upon upload success.
+The LED lights orange to indicate upload failure, with the buzzer beeping 3 times for no available file found or upload failure.
+Note: Control Box Gen. 2 is compatible with USB drivers in NTFS and FAT32 format.
+11 reset button Clear all settings but network and license: Press and hold until the front panel LEDs blink once, with the buzzer beeping once (about 8 seconds).
 The LEDs and buzzer will trigger once more when the reset is complete. • Reset network settings: Short press once.
-Note: For more reset button functions, see page 331.

-No. Component Description 11 LCD panel and buttons Use the Up , Down , and Enter buttons to display the unit's system information, and set its controller ID.
-12 power LED Lights green when the unit is turned on.
+Note: For more reset button functions, see page 354.
+12 Control Box ID Switch Use the switch to set an ID for the Control Box.
+13 LCD panel and buttons Use the Up , Down , and Enter buttons to display the unit's system information, and set its ID.
+14 power LED Lights green when the unit is turned on.